 Still at the heart of it is Yuri Zaikawa’s bass.
 A wall of bass.
 Impervious bass, set down as a foundation layer.
 Then Himeno, head thrashing from side to side in time with her drum pedal, will attack the hi-hat as though trying to whittle it with blunt sticks.
 Finally Masako Takada, tweaking notes out of her guitar, will hunch over a deck of pedals and switches, looping, stretching and manipulating those notes, before adding more echo and shimmer.
 It is all done in a similar way to how Michael Rother operates live, albeit on a more compact scale.

-So, this latest marker in the Nisennenmondai canon sees more ambient textures, more teasing (N being made up of three quarter-hour pieces), but nonetheless their repetitive hooks clasp tight, and the grooves prove swiftly addictive.
+So, this latest marker in the Nisennenmondai canon sees more ambient textures, more teasing (N being made up of three near-quarter-hour pieces), but nonetheless their repetitive hooks clasp tight, and the grooves prove swiftly addictive.

 So let me tell you about Tim Presley.
 Well, no, let me tell you about the apparent work ethic of those working in the Bay Area psych-rock scene.
 It appears the musical culture there is based on this kind of exchange: “so, you’ve released seventeen albums this year?
 How quaint, I’ve released thirty”.